 Graduates in Theology, Religious Studies and Philosophy are highly sought-after in the modern workplace.
 Our students gain a strong academic training in critical thinking skills and have the ability to work with a wide range of people and issues.
 They have also acquired the maturity to make informed, well-balanced arguments and judgements - a highly valued skill in the context of employment.

 On leaving school our students find themselves in a wide range of professions such as law, social work, medicine/nursing, publishing, teaching and youth work.

-For further information, please contact: NH Martin, Head of Religious Studies
+For further information, please contact: Mr N Martin, Head of S of Mrs McGuire